bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 #### Why Defining Parameters Matters

-This all means that at the very least, all parameters need to be given a variable name.
-But, they should also be given a type so PowerShell can give you basic data validation automatically.
-You can then start adding more validations and options as you desire.
-As we've seen in some of our earlier examples, one of those options is to tag a parameter as being connected to the input pipeline.
-While all parameters get mapped to names when they arrive inside the function, you can choose to hide that fact from users by mapping specific positional parameters to specific variables.
-You can even map all the otherwise unmapped positional parameters to an array variable.

 Having these kinds of rigorous parameter definitions has some powerful advantages:

 1. PowerShell's shell can offer help by:
-   1. Automatically prompting for missing required parameters — e.g. running `Write-Error` with no arguments results in a prompt for a message.
+   1. Automatically prompting for missing mandatory parameters — e.g. running our most recent  `Get-DoubleValue` function with no arguments results in a prompt for a number.
-   2. Providing tab-complete for parameters — e.g. typing `Write-Error -M` and hitting `tab` will expand the parameter to `-Messages`.
-This also works for any functions/scripts you write, try typing `Get-DoubleValue -N` and hitting `tab`!
+   1. Providing tab-completion for parameters — e.g. typing `Write-Error -M` and hitting `tab` will expand the parameter to `-Messages`.
+This also works for any functions/scripts you write — try typing `Get-DoubleValue -N` and hitting `tab`!
 2. IDEs can provide more informative tooltips and autocompletes for developers.
 3. The built-in help system can show the parameters **any** function/command/script can accept — e.g. `Get-Help Get-DoubleValue` shows that the function we defined accepts one parameter named `Number`.